 Service Area means a geographical area, made up of counties, where we have been authorized by the State of Washington to sell and market our health plans.
 Those counties are: Adams, Benton, Chelan, Douglas, Franklin, Grant, Jefferson, King, Lewis, Lincoln, Snohomish, Spokane, Stevens, Thurston, Walla Walla, and Yakima.
-This is where the majority of our Network Providers are located and where you will receive all of your health care services and supplies.
 You can receive precise Service Area boundaries from our website or our Member Services department.

 Specialist Provider means a Physician or Medical Practitioner who is not a Primary Care Provider who provides Covered Services for a specific disease or part of the body.
-Examples include but are not limited to internists who care for diseases of internal organs in adults; oncologists who care for patients with cancer; cardiologists who care for patients with heart conditions; and orthopedists who care for patients with certain bone, joint, or muscle conditions and psychiatrists care for Members with behavioral disorders or mental illness/disorders.
+Examples include but are not limited oncologists who care for patients with cancer; cardiologists who care for patients with heart conditions; orthopedists who care for patients with certain bone, joint, or muscle conditions; and psychiatrists who care for Members with behavioral disorders or mental illness/disorders.
+Specialists who are Hospital Based Providers may charge a facility fee in addition to any charges for Covered Services.
+Facility fees, as well as professional fees, are payable by you and will be applied to your deductible.